bp2008/MonitorControl/README.md

 # MonitorControl
-A small Windows program that allows control of the local monitors via HTTP.
+A small Windows program that allows you to put your monitors to sleep via HTTP.
+Also offers the ability to turn monitors back on, although this ability does not work on all systems.

 ## Usage